chocolatey/docs/input/en-us/chocolatey-gui/commands/config.md

 -?, --help, -h
      Prints out the help menu.

+-r, --limitoutput, --limit-output
+     Limit the output to essential information

     --name=VALUE
      Name - the name of the config setting.
 Required with some actions.

     --value=VALUE
      Value - the value of the config setting.
 Required with some actions.

+-g, --global
+     Should the command be applied to the global (machine) level?
+Defaults to false.
 ```

 ## Resources